May-0/The-Best-Agar.io-Mini-Map/README.md

-# The-Best-Agar.io-Mini-Map
+# Simple-Agar.io-Mini-Map
-Its really just ok.
 Relies on Agar-Expose to run.
+https://github.com/xzfc/agar-expose/blob/master/expose.user.js

 Use +/- to scale

-Make sure to install and run at document-start: https://github.com/xzfc/agar-expose/blob/master/expose.user.js